 In the 1990s, O’Connor sold most of its shopping center holdings to focus primarily on principal investing through private equity funds.

 In 1994, O’Connor entered into a relationship with J.P.
 Morgan Chase & Co. that resulted in joint sponsorship and management of four real estate private equity funds.
 Together, O’Connor and JP Morgan co-sponsored Argo Partnership, Argo Partnership II, Peabody International Real Estate Partners, and Peabody Global Real Estate Partners.

 In 2002, O’Connor and JP Morgan mutually agreed to pursue their business initiatives independently and that any future funds would be raised and managed separately.

 In 2003, O’Connor sponsored O’Connor North American Property Partners, L.P. and in 2007, sponsored O’Connor North American Property Partners II.
 Both ONA I and ONA II deployed a diversified opportunistic strategy, which included direct investments in office, industrial, retail, multifamily, lodging and mixed-use properties in the U.S.A. and Mexico.

-In the past six years, and under the current management team, O’Connor Capital Partners has reverted to its core competency in the North American retail sector.
+In the past seven years, and under the current management team, O’Connor Capital Partners has reverted to its core competency in the North American retail sector.

 In 2010, O’Connor sponsored Open Air Vehicle I, the first of two fully discretionary single investor vehicles on behalf of a Sovereign Wealth Fund.
 These two vehicles acquired a total of 6 open-air retail properties between December 2010 and July 2012.
 Open Air Vehicle 1 was fully realized in September 2012.
 O’Connor continues to manage Open Air Vehicle 2.